Cogmasters/concord/README.md

 Orca is implemented in plain C, its symbols are organized to be easily matched to the documentation of the API being covered.

 This is done in order to:
-* Minimize the need of thoroughly documenting every Orca API.
+* Minimize the need to thoroughly document every Orca API.
-* Reduce our user's cognitive burden of having to read both Orca API documentation and supported REST API documentations.
+* Reduce our user's cognitive burden of having to read both Orca API documentation and supported REST API documentation.
 * The codebase becomes easier to navigate.

 Orca's implementation has minimum external dependencies to make bot deployment deadly simple.